kadirl/csci361-group-project-mobile/backlog.md

         - [x] Check rights
     - [x] Order chat
 - [x] Add a dashboard for a supplier
 - [x] Autocapitalize username on sign up and in user provider
+- [x] Validate item count in cart